 The arrival of autumn was well on its way.
 Leaves were no longer a dull green, but a wonderful pallet of colours dancing in the wind.
 If you watched closely, you would notice that one by one, each leaf would involuntarily release its grasp and float softly to the ground.
 There, each leaf lay, piled on top of one another, waiting for the wind to blow them apart.
 Each leaf, apart from one.
 This leaf was not dancing merrily, nor waiting patiently on the ground.
 Instead.
 It lay isolated, so absent and pained, as if it were longing to be blossoming on a tree again.
 I understand how that vacant leaf feels, downcast and counting down the days.
 Not many people do though, and that is the problem.

-Top tips for support
+Top tips for supporting children of Service families

 - Take time to understand and better appreciate the impact of Service life on children and young people, their development, and their long-term psychological health.